/

 Honey contains no water or alcohol, whereas vanilla is a by-product of soaking vanilla beans in alcohol.
 Vanilla extract is flavored, and honey is sugar in a different form.

 Using honey will impact both the flavor and texture of the finished product.
-Perhaps you should give it time and choose some other alternative instead of substituting vanilla extract with honey.
-However, if you’re in desperate need of a vanilla substitute, this isn’t a complete no-no!
+Perhaps you should give it time and choose another alternative instead of substituting vanilla extract with honey.
+However, if you desperately need a vanilla substitute, this isn’t a complete no-no!

 However, it will still taste delicious and be workable.
 I’d start with a dessert spoon of honey and add more to the taste (unless you have a solid/dark honey, the flavor won’t be as intense as the vanilla.)

-In the end, honey is sweeter than vanilla extract, so if you’re going to use it instead of vanilla extract, you might want to reduce the amount of sugar in the recipe.
+In the end, honey is sweeter than vanilla extract, so if you’re going to use it instead of vanilla extract, you might want to reduce the sugar in the recipe.

 7.1.
 Just Facts